Web Developer Help

 This was an issue with how the extension used the Chrome APIs for the disable features.

 This was fixed in version 0.4.8 and the disable features should have been automatically fixed as part of the upgrade.
 If the disable features are not fixed after upgrading to version 0.4.8 then the 'Reset Disable Features' feature under the 'Disable' tab can be used to reset the settings to their defaults.

 The current Chrome APIs do not allow cookies to be added to or edited on the localhost domain.

 Please star this bug and hopefully the APIs will be updated.

-No Chrome extensions are allowed to run on the Chrome Extension Gallery for security reasons.
+No Chrome extensions are allowed to run on the Chrome Extension Gallery or Firefox extensions on the Firefox Add-ons site for security reasons.

 No. The extension allows the user to configure the list of resize dimensions and tools.
 The defaults are provided purely as examples.

 I only work on the extension in my free time so it is not possible for me to guarantee any release date for future versions of the extension.